prb28/m68k-instructions-documentation/movem.md

 and that a word is sign-extended to a longword when it is moved (even if the destination is a data register).
-When a group of registers is transferred to or from memory (using an addressing mode other than pre-decrementing or post- incrementing), the registers are transferred starting at the specified address and up through higher addresses.
+When a group of registers is transferred to or from memory (using an addressing mode other than pre-decrementing or postincrementing), the registers are transferred starting at the specified address and up through higher addresses.
 The order of transfer of registers is data register D0 to D7, followed by address register A0 to A7.